Embrace the Remarkable Advantages of Revision Rhinoplasty

 • Instant Update – Many patients seeking revisions are nervous and anxious.
 He offers patients the option to see their nose on a disappearing story for immediate visualization of their nose.
 He first does this by taking a photograph of the nose without any anesthesia.
 He then injects the nose and operates and finally takes a photograph right before placing the cast.
 Dr. Shah does this even though the nose is swollen.
 It often gives patients peace of mind to know that there are already positive changes in the nose.
 This approach for instant follow-up is a combination of Dr. Shah’s gentle approach, intraop anti-swelling maneuvers, and years of experience.

 • Follow-Ups – Rhinoplasty is akin to biological sculpture.
 How our bodies react can influence our final outcome.
 Some patients will form scar tissue and swell despite Dr. Shah’s technique and his anti-swelling interop maneuvers.
-Follow-ups can influence a patient’s outcome and they must be willing to invest in their care.
+Follow-ups can influence a patient’s outcome, and they must be willing to invest in their care.

 Banner media